EpicoTortuga/AssignmentTracker/README.md

-# CanvasAssignments
+# Canvas Assignment Tracker
-Creates a widget capable of accessing the Canvas API and pulling down assignments.
+Tired of the Canvas mobile app?
+This widget will display all of your upcoming assignments in a sleek, readable fashion.